jurtasun/2025_rcds_nexftlow/README.md

 The course is organized in six chapters, covering topics listed below.
 All will be followed by a practical session and hands-on coding, both in Python and R. No prior experience on statistics or programming is required for the attendance of this course.

-# Roadmap of the course
+## Roadmap of the course

-## Chapter 1.
+### Chapter 1.
 Hello world with nextflow.

 - Hello world with nexftlow.
+- Process, channels, operators.
+- General structure of nextflow pipeline.

-## Chapter 2.
+### Chapter 2.
 Containers: docker & singularity.

 - Containers: docker and singularity.
+- Mounting data into containers.
+- Containers within nextflow.

-## Chapter 3.
+### Chapter 3.
 Genomics with nexftlow.

 - Genomics with nexftlow.
+- Example of variant calling.
+- Samtools and GATK analysis.

-## Chapter 4.
-Processes, channels, operators.
+### Chapter 4.
+Operators in nextflow.

-- Processes, channels, operators.
+- Operators in nextflow.
+- The Samtools software.
+- The GATK variant calling method.

-## Chapter 5.
-Nextflow config, environments, resource usage.
+### Chapter 5.
+Config nextflow.

+- Config nextflow.
+- The `hello-config` directory.
+- Symbolic links, containers, submission script.

+### Chapter 6.
+Modules in nextflow.

-- Modules in nextflow: modular workflow, efficiency and optimization.
+- Modules in nextflow.

-## Chapter 6.
-Test & debug, nf-core and sequera.
+- Effective and sustainable code.
+- Single process definition and encapsulation.

+### Chapter 7.
+Hellow nf-test.

+- Hellow nf-test.
+- The `hello-nf-test` directory.
-- Test and debug a nextflow workflow.
+- Test a process for success and matching patterns.

+### Chapter 8.
+Hellow nf-core.

+- Hellow nf-core.
-- nf-core: Standardized and reproducible pipelines.
+- Standardized pipelines.
-- Sequera platform: cloud running nextflow.
+- Components of a nf-core pipeline.

+### Chapter 9.
+Hello Seqera.

+- Chapter 9.
+Hello Seqera.
+- The sequera platform.
+- Running and monitoring nextflow workflows.

-## Setup
+### Setup

 We will be working with Visual Studio Code / Gitpod / RStudio as main editors.
 Although recommended, they do not need to be installed in your local computers, since we will use Codespaces provided by Github, which already implement an interface ready to program an execute the code.
 Notebook versions are also useful, such as Jupyter notebooks (for the Python version), or Rmd files (for the R version).

-## Getting Started
+### Getting Started

 1. Download this repository to your computer as a ZIP file and unpack it.